Stefanuk12/ThePublicMind/Learning/AI Fundamentals/Lectures/03 - Classification.md

 ## Random Forest

 - Set of decision trees
-- Random sampling in data -> random sampling in features
+- Random sampling in data -> random sampling in features to select from
+- Attempt to reduce bias
+- Select the most favourable decision via voting

 *information gain* is used to select which feature to start off with and select the highest.